Rules of Chess

 1.3.2.
 Pawn promotion

-When a pawn reaches the opposite side of the board, it promotes to an other piece of the same colour except king: queen, rook, bishop or knight.
+When a pawn reaches the opposite side of the board, it promotes to another piece of the same colour except king: queen, rook, bishop or knight.
 The choice is up to the player making that move, and is not restricted to the captured pieces, so a player can have two queens, three rooks etc. at once.
 The most common choice is naturally the queen.

 Pawn before and after promotion